Table of Contents

 - Cool completely and cut into squares.

-It’s perfect for a portable breakfast on-the-go.
-But my kids actually like to eat them on a plate slightly warmed with a bit of butter or even a drizzle of maple syrup or a smear of almond butter.
+These oatmeal quinoa bars are perfect for a portable breakfast on-the-go.
+But my kids actually like to eat them on a plate slightly warmed with a bit of butter or even a drizzle of maple syrup or a smear of almond butter alongside a fruit salad.

 - I definitely recommend lining your baking pan with parchment paper.
 It makes the bars much easier to remove once they are cooled so you can cut them into nice squares.